stewartreichling/functions-source/README.md

 and one or more dependencies file(s).
 Each directory can be built into a runnable container using the `docker build` command (as shown below).

-Additional languages and triggers will be added to in the future.

 ## Pre-requisites

 * [docker](https://www.docker.com/)